Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-setup-a-validator-with-reverse-proxy.md

 ```

 Now, inside the newly created directory `/etc/nginx/streams-enabled/`, create the proxy service file called
-`axiasolar-proxy.conf` with the following content:
+`AXIA-proxy.conf` with the following content:

 > Use the previously defined ports: port `2435` for the proxy port & port number `30333` for the p2p port.